The most mysterious place in every US state

 Arizona: Orpheum Theatre, Phoenix

 Phoenix’s Orpheum Theatre has collected its fair share of lost souls throughout its century-long history.
 The venue’s original owner, Harry Nace, is said to have been dispatched by a pair of mysterious gunshots and reportedly haunts the site, while a young ghost named Maddie acts as unofficial front-of-house staff.
-On select October evenings, ‘Haunted History’ walking tours venture deep into the ominous bowels of the theatre, and if you’re really keen to meet the resident spooks, sign up for a 90-minute Lights Out Investigation with paranormal investigators.
+On select October evenings, ‘Haunted History’ walking tours venture deep into the ominous bowels of the theater, and if you’re really keen to meet the resident spooks, sign up for a 90-minute Lights Out Investigation with paranormal investigators.

 Love this?
 Follow us on Facebook for more spooky stories and travel inspiration